MicrosoftDocs/defender-docs/defender-xdr/mto-overview.md

   - Microsoft Defender for Office 365 P2
 ---

-# Multitenant management for Microsoft Defender XDR and the Microsoft unified security operations platform
+# Microsoft Defender multitenant management

 Multitenant management for Microsoft Defender XDR and the Microsoft unified security operations platform provides your security operation teams with a single, unified view of all the tenants you manage.
 This view enables your teams to quickly investigate incidents and perform advanced hunting across data from multiple tenants, improving your security operations.